Getting Through Heathrow Airport With Kids

-How much would love to avoid the scene up above when traversing an airport with kids?
-As soon as we landed at London’s crazy busy Heathrow I asked at the airport information desk where I could find a play area for my 3 year-old.
-The staffer told me there weren’t any in the airport.
+The staffer told me there weren’t any in this busy London airport.
 This isn’t true and it demonstrates just how hard it can be to get good information about family amenities at airports.

 Playing and Resting